mdaxc6/d3-challenge/README.md

 # Custom Visualization with D3
 An interactive visual based on 2014 ACS 1-year estimates from the US Census Bureau.

-To intereract with the webpage, one must clone the repo and open "index.html" locally.
+Currently the webpage is not hosted, so the easiest way to view is to clone the repo and open index.html using the Live Server plugin for Visual Studio Code.

 ## Demonstration